Code-Institute-Submissions/crwst/README.md

 A blog detail shows the blog title, blog text and published comments.
 Only registered users will be able to publish a comment, otherwise they are suggested to sign up.

+Blog posts include a comment section where authorised users can post comments.
+This has a maximum character length of 3000.
+Comments are typcially between 60-5000 so this suits.

 Superusers can see edit/delete buttons.

 * Add product/blog